tetengo/tetengo.cpp/README.md

 > tools\install_tetengo_library.bat [your_preferred_path]
 ```

-To generate the documents, open a Command Prompt, and execute the command
+To generate the documents, open a command prompt, and execute the command
 `doxygen` on the top directory of the work tree.
 Doxygen will output the documents into the directory `doc` in the work tree.